edgarcosta/controlledreduction/README.md

 To install:

-1- make sure you have the dependencies, if they are installed in a non-standard path, be sure to set  `$LD_LIBRARY_PATH` accordingly.
+1. make sure you have the dependencies, if they are installed in a non-standard path, be sure to set  `$LD_LIBRARY_PATH` accordingly.

-2- `./configure` to generate the makefile.
+2. `./configure` to generate the makefile.

- To link against the libaries by SageMath it should be sufficient to run `./configure --with-ntl=<SAGE_DIR>/local/`.
+...To link against the libaries by SageMath it should be sufficient to run `./configure --with-ntl=<SAGE_DIR>/local/`.

- Run `./configure --help` for more options.
+...Run `./configure --help` for more options.

-3- `make` to build everything
+3. `make` to build everything

-4- `make check` to run some tests.
+4. `make check` to run some tests.